 cause equipment to wear out more quickly, requiring more frequent repairs

-• Check and inspect the condensate drain in your central air conditioner,
+or replacements. - Check and inspect the condensate drain in your central air conditioner,

 furnace, and heat pump (when in cooling mode).
 If plugged, the drain